Get

 2. Inconsistent Training

 It may also be that small dogs typically do not receive the same level of training and attention that large dogs do.
-This is because small dogs are generally easier to handle by their owners.
+This is because small dogs are generally easier for their owners to handle.
 Why train your dog to be perfectly obedient when you can just pick them up whenever they start acting poorly?
 This may have led many small dogs to be less obedient than larger dogs, where training is a must to keep them in line.

 This lack of training, discipline, and expectations can lead to excessive barking when compared to larger dogs.
 General training makes dogs more attentive, more focused, and more obedient, which can reduce the amount of unnecessary barking.